tlevine/www.thomaslevine.com/content/!/bits/index.md

 numbers, which are integers from zero up.
 Add more people to the line of bits, have them remember being on or off.

-Read the number from right to left like so.
+One person plays the number-reader.
+This person reads the number from right to left like so.

 1. Start the number at zero.
 2. If the right-most person is on, add one to the number.